ForbodingAngel/Rapid-Platform-Base/README.md

 ## Getting Started

 Clone the repo (or download the zip), and create a new database.
 Import the database included.
 The default username/pass for the admin panel is rapid/testing.
 Make sure to create a new username and delete this default user as soon as possible.

+# What if I want to add some custom css?

+Not a problem, the theme looks for a file called site-specific-styles.css, if it exists, it will be imported.
+Put any custom css in that file (you might need to create it), and place that file in the root of the theme folder.